Alvin Harper: Washington Redskins

-On June 11, 1997, the Washington Redskins signed him, gambling that he could flourish again after being reunited with head coach Norv Turner.
+On June 11, 1997, the Washington Redskins signed him, gambling that he could flourish again after being reunited with head coach Norv Turner, who had been his offensive coordinator in Dallas.
 Harper was a reserve player in 12 games, in which he caught only 2 receptions for 65 yards in the fourth game against the Jacksonville Jaguars.
-On December 1, he was released after he complained about his playing time, following the Redskins 23-20 loss to the St. Louis Rams.
+On December 1, he was released after he complained about his playing time, following the Redskins 23–20 loss to the St. Louis Rams.

 New Orleans Saints

 On December 2, 1997, he was claimed off waiver by the New Orleans Saints.
 He was declared inactive in the last 3 games of the season.
 He was released on July 24, 1998.

 Dallas Cowboys

 On October 14, 1999, he was signed by the Dallas Cowboys, to provide depth after Michael Irvin suffered a career-ending neck injury in the fourth game against the Philadelphia Eagles.
 His jersey number 80 was used by Ernie Mills, so he chose to wear number 82.
 He appeared in 2 games as a reserve player and did not register any statistics.
 He was released on December 7.

 Harper finished his eight NFL seasons with 191 receptions for 3,473 yards and 21 touchdowns.
 He also rushed once for 15 yards, completed a pass for 46 yards, and recorded one interception on defense.